Privacy Policy

 8.13 PayPal (payment service provider)

-On suchen.expert, we offer the option of processing payments via the PayPal service.
+On suchen.expert, we offer the option to process payments via the PayPal service.
 The provider is:

 PayPal (Europe) S.à r.l. et Cie, S.C.A.